Osu!: Beatmap Categories

+Pending maps have been completed and are either awaiting nominations from BNs or nominations to the loved category.
+Pending maps do not have individual map leaderboards, and scores on pending maps do not award performance points.

+Work in Progress (WIP) maps are, as the name implies, still being worked on.
+While downloadable and playable from the website, they are incomplete products.
+WIP maps do not have individual leaderboards, and scores on WIP maps do not award performance points.

+Graveyard is a category consisting of maps that were initially WIP or pending and have not been updated in four weeks.
+Maps in the graveyard are called graveyarded.
+Graveyarded maps do not have individual map leaderboards, and scores on graveyarded maps do not award performance points.

+Modding

+Once a map is uploaded, it is given feedback, known as mods (not to be confused with game modifiers mentioned earlier, also called mods), before it is nominated.
+Users who mod maps are called modders, and modders may receive a reward for making helpful mods called kudosu, a portmanteau of "kudos" and "osu."

 Development

 Osu! was created by Dean Herbert, an Australian developer known online as "peppy", as a computer version of Osu!
 Tatakae!
 Ouendan and Elite Beat Agents.
 One of his goals was to create longevity through enabling users to craft their own beatmaps.
 Herbert had experience creating video games prior to osu!, having made some during high school and university, but has said he did not think it would become his job.
 He began developing osu! while attending university and had a working build of the game after a few hours, which he shared with friends.
 It was written in C# using the XNA framework.
 The game's first public release was on 16 September 2007, and an open beta was officially available starting on 17 October.
 Due to the game's growth in popularity as well as user feedback, Herbert later added the extra game modes osu!mania, osu!taiko, and osu!catch, later renamed to rulesets.
-After releasing Osu!, Herbert, who had been working full-time for an IT company, gradually reduced his work hours to focus on maintaining osu!.
+After releasing osu!, Herbert, who had been working full-time for an IT company, gradually reduced his work hours to focus on maintaining osu!.
 According to Herbert, as of a July 2014 interview for the official osu!
 YouTube channel, the user interface of the game client and official website were undergoing full "revamps".
 In the same interview, he expressed interest or intentions to add major features to the game, such as a multiplayer power-up system inspired by Ouendan and TetriNET, 3D rotation of the field of play, and expanded multiplayer lobbies.

-Osu! has three different builds; osu!stable, the original build, osu!lazer, which is a rewrite of the original game with new features and bugfixes, with the end goal being for osu!lazer to replace the stable build of osu!; and osu!stream, a legacy version designed for iOS and Android prior to the creation of osu!lazer.
+Osu! has three different builds; osu!stable, the original freeware build which is currently in maintenance mode, osu!lazer, which is a free and open source rewrite of the original game and is currently in active development, with the end goal being for osu!lazer to become the only official build of osu!; and osu!stream, a legacy version designed for iOS and Android prior to the creation of osu!lazer.